 - What action can the ICO take to enforce PECR?

 PECR are the Privacy and Electronic Communications Regulations.
 Their full title is The Privacy and Electronic Communications (EC Directive) Regulations 2003.

 They are derived from European law.
 They implement European Directive 2002/58/EC, also known as ‘the e-privacy Directive’.

 The e-privacy Directive complements the general data protection regime and sets out more-specific privacy rights on electronic communications.
 It recognises that widespread public access to digital mobile networks and the internet opens up new possibilities for businesses and users, but also new risks to their privacy.

-PECR have been amended four times.
-The more recent changes were made in 2015, to allow emergency text alerts and to make it easier to take action for breaches of the marketing rules; and in 2016, to require anyone making a marketing call to display their number.
-This guide covers the latest version of PECR, which came into effect on 16 May 2016, with some updates to cover changes made by the GDPR from 25 May 2018.
+PECR have been amended five times.
+The more recent changes were made in 2016, to require anyone making a marketing call to display their number; and in 2018, to ban cold-calling of claims management services.
+This guide covers the latest version of PECR, which came into effect on 8 September 2018, with some updates to cover changes made by the GDPR from 25 May 2018.

 The EU is in the process of replacing the e-privacy Directive with a new e-privacy Regulation to sit alongside the GDPR.
 However, the new Regulation is not yet agreed.
 For now, PECR continues to apply alongside the GDPR.

 You can find a link to the full text of the original PECR - and to the exact changes made in the 2004, 2011, 2015, 2016 and 2018 amendments - on the ‘what we do’ section of our website.

 - Marketing by electronic means, including marketing calls, texts, emails and faxes.
 See the Electronic and telephone marketing section of this guide for more information.

 - Security of public electronic communications services.
 See the Security of services and Security breaches sections of this guide for more information.